darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Simply press Steam button to power on controller and it will reconnect to BlueRetro.

-# 10 - RetroFighters Warrior Adapter Paring Guide
+# 10 - RetroFighters Warrior Adapter Pairing Guide

 ## 10.1 - First pairing